riadath/obsidian_notes/Untitled 1.md

 - Provides additional information that is useful
 - Contains additional information that might not be comprehensive for people with varying levels of understanding
 - Is not overly verbose
-- Should have added code snippet as user cannot be expected to look back at their prompt w
+- Should have added code snippet as user cannot be expected to look back at their prompt where they wrote the code in an unstructured manner

 ### Style Rationale